BAM-PFA/guerrillatv/_pages/resources.md

   </div>
 </div>

 "A van outfitted with video recording, editing, and playback equipment toured the Pacific Coast in the early seventies...
-Loren Sears describes how the goal of his Tribal Vision Network (TVN) was 'to record lifestyle innovation happening in these communities, edit and feed it back as a way of providing connection and clarifying what was being accomplished – a kind of self-critical tool for cultural innovators.'" ([**Tanya Zimbardo**](https://www.tanyazimbardo.com/fullscreen-page/comp-jag793c1/1ff2be45-2985-442c-9100-d41705e11299/15/?i=15&p=&s=))
+Loren Sears describes how the goal of his <a href="https://www.lorensears.com/film-video-works/tribal-vision-archives/">Tribal Vision Network</a> (TVN) was 'to record lifestyle innovation happening in these communities, edit and feed it back as a way of providing connection and clarifying what was being accomplished – a kind of self-critical tool for cultural innovators.'" ([**Tanya Zimbardo**](https://www.tanyazimbardo.com/fullscreen-page/comp-jag793c1/1ff2be45-2985-442c-9100-d41705e11299/15/?i=15&p=&s=))

 ---